Fox Broadcasting Company: Beginning of the network

-In 1985, 20th Century Fox announced its intentions to form a fourth television network that would compete with ABC, CBS, and NBC.
+In 1985, 20th Century Fox announced its intentions to form a fourth television network that would compete with the "big three" of ABC, CBS, and NBC.
 The plans were to use the combination of the Fox studios and the former Metromedia stations to both produce and distribute programming.
 Organizational plans for the network were held off until the Metromedia acquisitions cleared regulatory hurdles.
 Then, in December 1985, Rupert Murdoch agreed to pay $325 million to acquire the remaining equity in TCF Holdings from his original partner, Marvin Davis.
 The purchase of the Metromedia stations was approved by the Federal Communications Commission (FCC) in March 1986; the call letters of the New York City and Dallas outlets were subsequently changed respectively to WNYW and KDAF.
 These first six stations, then broadcasting to a combined reach of 22% of the nation's households, became known as the Fox Television Stations group.
 With the sole exception of KDAF (which was sold to Renaissance Broadcasting in 1995, at which time it became an affiliate of The WB), all of the original owned-and-operated stations ("O&Os") are still part of the Fox network today.
 Like the core O&O group, Fox's affiliate body initially consisted of independent stations (a few of which had maintained affiliations with ABC, NBC, CBS, or DuMont earlier in their existences).
 The local charter affiliate was, in most cases, that market's top-rated independent; however, Fox opted to affiliate with a second-tier independent station in markets where a more established independent declined the affiliation (such as Denver, Phoenix and St. Louis).
 Largely because of both these factors, Fox in a situation very similar to what DuMont had experienced four decades before had little choice but to affiliate with UHF stations in all except a few (mainly larger) markets where the network gained clearance.
 Then-Fox Inc. head Barry Diller was acknowledged to have been the one who created the network, with the New York Times noting in October 1986 that Diller's "current obsession is creating a television network to compete each evening with NBC, CBS and ABC."

+According to historical reports, executives with the proposed Fox network were so intent on competing with the "big three" that, for the initial branding, the network was set on copying the naming trend of the "big three" by using the "FBC" initialism (copying "NBC", "CBS, & "ABC") of the network's corporate name.
+Other proposed names for Fox were "Universal Broadcasting System" (UBS) and "International Broadcasting System" (IBS).